Accenture Innovation Challenge 2021

-We’re pleased to announce that the University of Virginia undergraduate team has won this year’s U.S. Accenture Innovation Challenge.
+The University of Virginia undergraduate team won the 2020 U.S. Accenture Innovation Challenge.
 Congratulations Maxwell St. John, Danielle Romeo, Sebastian Wasinger, and Lorena Tabrane!